shine2lay/speakeasy-pokeapi/README.md

 A few reasons behind this:
 - Allow one single point of entry thus easier to make sure configuration and other data passed in is consistent
 - If the sdk later implement web sockets, we can make sure there is only one connection
-- Make sure cache and other resources are properly created and utilized.
+- Make sure cache and other resources are properly created and utilized without duplicates.

 ### Code and Folder structure
 Although, we only have two endpoint in this particular case, I wanted to at least set up a structure that would allow new endpoints to be added relatively easily.